sguessou/jenkins-docker-practices-1/README.md

 # Devops Practices
-## Database backups automation using Docker, Jenkins and AWS S3.
+## Database backups automation using Docker, Jenkins, MySQL and AWS S3.
 ### Dokerizing Jenkins
 The first step in this howto is to create a docker container running Jenkins.
 Go here for all the steps needed for that -->